irvinecodingclub/irvinecodingclub.github.io/_courses/2024/web-development.md

 # Who Is This Course For?

-This course is best suited for 4th-6th grade students.
+This course is best suited for 5th-8th grade students.
 See course prerequisites for more information.

 # Course Prerequisites

-- If your student is in a grade lower than 8th, then they should have a solid knowledge of Medieval European history and Ancient history
-  - This is usually taught in school around 7th grade
+- None!

 # Course Dates

-This course runs for 5 weeks weekly, starting on Wednesday, June 12, and ending on Wednesday, July 10.
-Classes are held online from 4-5pm via Zoom.
+TBA

 ### Class Times

-- Wednesday, June 12, 4pm
-- Wednesday, June 19, 4pm
-- Wednesday, June 26, 4pm
-- Wednesday, July 3, 4pm
-- Wednesday, July 10, 4pm
+TBA

 # Syllabus